emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 > Keep in mind the variety of learning materials: API docs, guides, blog posts, tutorials, etc.

+Available Codemods

+- https://github.com/ember-codemods/ember-modules-codemod (from the work of RFC 176)

 ## Drawbacks

 > Why should we *not* do this?
 Please consider the impact on teaching Ember,